coolgenerator/cse15l-lab-reports/report1/Report.md

 ![Image](cd_with_a_path_to_file.png)
 My initial working directory is `/home/lecture1`

 When I use `cd` command follow with the `Hello.java` file, it displays 'bash: cd: Hello.java: Not a directory'.
-This is an error that the `cat` command should not follow by a file path.
+It occurs an error that the `cat` command should not follow by a file path.

 #### ls
 ![Image](ls_with_a_path_to_file.png)